axelvaldez/radical-companies/_posts/force/2023-01-26-should-we-save-the-anthropocene.markdown

 ---

 <div style="display:none;">
- <p>If our culture and civilization, the Anthropocene, is to have a future, we need to embrace this critical moment for the survivla of our relationship with ourselves, our communities, and Earth, our life support.</p>
+ <p>If our culture and civilization, the Anthropocene, is to have a future, we need to rekindle our relationship with ourselves and our communities, to assure the survival of Earth, our life support.</p>
 </div>

 <h1>&nbsp;</h1>